MCI approved Universities in UK

 The University of Leeds received over 50,000 applications for undergrad courses in the year 2016, thereby making it the 4th most popular university by volume of applications.

 5. University of Liverpool: Located in the city of Liverpool, England and founded as a college in the year 1881, the University of Liverpool is a public university.
 It gained its royal charter in the year 1903 and was permitted to award the degrees to its students individually.
-The University of Liverpool is also known to be member of one of the six “red brick” civic universities.
+The University of Liverpool is also known to be a member of one of the six “red brick” civic universities.
 It is made of 3 faculties further organized into 35 departments and schools.
 The University of Liverpool is a founding member of Russell Group, N8 Group for research collaboration.
 The university management school is AACSB accredited.

-The university’s alumni and former faculty includes around 10 Nobel Prize winners, CEO’s of Global Foundries, Tesco, Motorola, ARM Holdings and The Coca Cola Company.
+The university’s alumni and former faculty include around 10 Nobel Prize winners, CEOs of Global Foundries, Tesco, Motorola, ARM Holdings and The Coca Cola Company.
 The university offers over 230 first degree courses across 103 subjects.
-This university was the first in the world to establish departments in oceanography, architecture, civic design and biochemistry at the Johnson Laboratories.
+This university was the first in the world to establish departments in Oceanography, architecture, civic design and biochemistry at the Johnson Laboratories.
 The university became the 1st in UK to establish an independent university in China in the year 2006 and named it Xi’an Jiaotong-Liverpool University, making it the world's first Sino-British university.
 The University of Liverpool had a turnover of £ 543.9 million which includes £ 95.6 million from research grants and contracts.
 Grads from this university are styled with the post-nominal letters (stating a member of religious institute or fraternity) Lpool, to indicate the institution

-6. University of New Castle Upon Tyne: A university that traces its origins to the School of Medicine and Surgery established in 1834 and to the College of Physical Science established in 1871, is the New Castle University.
-Formally known as University of Newcastle upon Tyne, the university is based in the North East of England and is a public research university.
+6. The University of New Castle Upon Tyne: A university that traces its origins to the School of Medicine and Surgery established in 1834 and to the College of Physical Science established in 1871, is the New Castle University.
+Formally known as the University of Newcastle upon Tyne, the university is based in the North East of England and is a public research university.
 The 2 colleges from where the university came into being formed one division of the federal University of Durham with the Durham Colleges.
 The Newcastle colleges merged to the establishment of King’s college in 1937.
 Following an Act of Parliament in 1963, the King’s College became the University of Newcastle upon Tyne.
-University of Newcastle is also known to be member of one of the six “red brick” civic universities as well as the member of the Russell group which is an association of prestigious research intensive universities in UK.
+The University of Newcastle is also known to be a member of one of the six “red brick” civic universities as well as a member of the Russell Group which is an association of prestigious research-intensive universities in UK.
 This university has got one of the largest EU research portfolios in the country.
 In 2017-18, the institution had an annual income of £495.7 million out of which £109.4 million came from research grants and contracts.

 The 24 academic schools and 40 research institutes and centres spread across 3 faculties deliver the teaching and research portfolios of the university.
 The 3 faculty departments of the university are